-- Review the draft Tree Removal Guidelines to reflect the outcomes of the Strategy.
-The current draft Tree Removal Guidelines provide guidance on the types of trees that should be removed in the Council area, such as camphor laurels.
+- Develop Tree Management Guidelines to reflect the outcomes of this Strategy, which consider the following public and private matters: - guidance on the types of trees that should be removed, such as camphor laurels.
 While noted as declared weeds in NSW, these trees also provide significant benefits to the community such as shading and street character.
-Where trees are slated for removal, a clear replacement program is required to ensure that the benefits provided by these mature trees are delivered by alternate species. - Conduct an annual review of tree related claims information to better inform street tree planting practices.
-This will help to identify species that are problematic or tree management practices that can reduce problems from arising.
-This annual review can help inform the selection of the right tree for the right place. - Review implementation responsibilities for tasks under this Strategy, ensuring that they are adequately resourced and appropriately allocated to match capacity and capability from across Council.
+Where trees are identified for removal, a clear replacement program is required to ensure that the benefits provided by these mature trees are delivered by alternate species;